-Most of the virus signatures in the database are for Windows viruses.
-Some are for very old MS-Dos viruses.
-There are very few signatures for native Linux viruses in the database.
+Most of the virus signatures in its database are for Windows viruses.
+Some are for the now very old MS-DOS viruses.
+There are only a few signatures for Linux-native viruses in the ClamAV database.

-It should be noted that ClamAV relies on signatures, it will not find a brand new unknown virus.
+It should be noted that ClamAV relies entirely on signature files for known viruses, it will not find or detect a brand new, to it unknown, virus.

 ClamAV should be a basic building block in any production mail setup; it is designed to work well with all the commonly used mail filters.

 clamonacc, ClamAV On Access, is a Linux-only system daemon that can be used to scan files in real-time as they are accessed.
 It can be enabled on distributions using systemd using the